Even Evil Has Standards: Comic Books

 Captain Cold: You have issues.

 - He also kills a psychiatrist who took advantage of a troubled teenaged client, which resulted in her committing suicide.
 He did the job for free, and was completely serious throughout pretty much the entire story and grew quite pissed when he began talking about it.
 The moral?
 If Deadpool's inner voices ain't around and he's being completely calm and serious, someone has done something even he wouldn't do.
-And he's not gonna kill them, he's gonna FUCKING MURDER THEM.
+And he's not gonna kill them, he's gonna murder them

 Cheetah: Did you think I would work with a rapist without there being consequences?!?